ni/monodrive-documentation/docs/unreal_tutorials/RoadRunnertoUnrealpt2.md

       <img class='md_img' src="../imgs/UnrealPic_15.png"/>
   </div>
 1. Navigate to the Content → Materials → Signs Folder, pick the appropriate sign shape folder, ex: Diamond\_Signs, and open the folder
-1. Find the material that sign is needed.
+1. Navigate to the desired material for the selected sign.
+Click and drag or move the material into the empty "Element Slot."
 1. Click and drag the material in to the empty 'Element slot'
 1. To find a short video on this subject [click here](https://monodrive.readthedocs.io/en/latest/unreal_tutorials/PlacingSigns/) to go to the monoDrive read the docs section about it.